Harris-Stowe State University appoints first Black woman president

-ST. LOUIS (KMOV.com) -- Harris-Stowe State University (HSSU) has announced Dr. Latonia Collins Smith as the 21st President of the university.
+ST. LOUIS, Mo.
+(KMOV) - Harris-Stowe State University (HSSU) has announced Dr. Latonia Collins Smith as the 21st President of the university.

 Dr. Collins Smith is the first Black woman President of HSSU.
 She follows the legacy of Ruth Harris, the first Black woman President of Stowe Teachers College in 1940.